yunuskorkmaz/docs.tr-tr/docs/framework/tools/mage-exe-manifest-generation-and-editing-tool.md

 ## <a name="examples"></a>Örnekler

-Aşağıdaki örnek, Mage için Kullanıcı arabirimini açar (*MageUI. exe*).
+Aşağıdaki örnek, Mage *(MageUI.exe)* için kullanıcı arabirimini açar.

 ```console
 mage